How Can I Be a True Follower of Christ

 What is Following Christ?

 Following Christ is much more involved than most understand.
-Yet, if we don’t even strive to follow Christ correctly, how can we expect to be saved by Him?
+But if we don’t follow Christ correctly, how can we expect to be saved by Him?

 “He [Jesus] teaches us that only those who have followed him along his way arrive at this kingdom.” –St. Cyprian